moq-wg/loc/draft-ietf-moq-loc.md

 # Introduction

-This specification describes a low-overhead media container format for encoded and encrypted audio and video media data, as well as a MOQ Common Catalog streaming format called LOC to describe such tracks.
+This specification describes a low-overhead media container (LOC) format for encoded and encrypted audio and video media data.

 "Low-overhead" refers to minimal extra encapsulation as well as minimal application overhead when interfacing with WebCodecs {{WebCodecs}}.